 Use Encrypted Storage

 While the generation of your passwords is important, it’s also just as important to know where you’re keeping that information stored.
 A sticky note on the monitor isn’t a secure option, and memorization is increasingly difficult when you utilize complex, unique passwords for every single platform you log into.
 With that in mind, it’s best that you keep your passwords locked away in the safest way possible: encrypted storage.
 With encryption, only someone with the right encryption key can unscramble the sequence that replaces your information, be it a password, a username, or your family’s secret chili recipe.
 The idea is that by continually storing your passwords in an encrypted vault, much like those of various password managers, you’ll protect the passwords from anyone without the credentials to access them.
 This is even true in secure password sharing, a feature of password manager tools: when you share access with a set of credentials through such a device, other users will be given the chance to use them as directed, but not to copy or use them elsewhere.
-This information is stored digitally on your end, encrypted for your safety and for the safety of your assets.
+This information is stored digitally on your end, encrypted for your safety and for the safety of your assets by using online digital asset management software.

 Train Team In Best Practices